Daniel-KM/UpgradeToOmekaS/_includes/intro_extensions.md

 Feel free to add missing plugins or modules, or to create an upgrader for the plugin [Upgrade to Omeka S](https://github.com/Daniel-KM/Omeka-plugin-UpgradeToOmekaS), or an importer for the module [Omeka 2 Importer](https://github.com/omeka-s-modules/Omeka2Importer).

-__Warning__: Don‘t install alpha or beta version of addons on a site in production, or help the developper to finalize it.
+__Warning__: Don’t install alpha or beta version of addons on a site in production, or help the developper to finalize it.